docxology/active_inference/tools/templates/component_README_template.md

 **Component Version**: 1.0.0 | **Last Updated**: October 2024 | **Development Status**: Active Development

+---

-*"Active Inference for, with, by Generative AI"* - Contributing to the most comprehensive platform for understanding intelligence through collaborative development.
+**"Active Inference for, with, by Generative AI"** - Together, we're building the most comprehensive platform for understanding intelligence, cognition, and behavior through collaborative intelligence and comprehensive knowledge integration.

+**Built with**: ❤️ Human expertise, 🤖 AI assistance, 🧠 Collective intelligence, and the global Active Inference community's dedication to advancing understanding.